kysely-org/kysely/example/README.md

 ## Running the example

-All you need to do start poking around with the code is to clone kysely, got to the example folder and run:
+All you need to do start poking around with the code is to clone kysely, go to the example folder and run:

 ```
 npm install